 A man steals the Mona Lisa from the Louvre in 1911.
 His 84-year-old daughter thought he did it for patriotic reasons.
 A filmmaker spends more than 30 years trying to find the truth.
 Producer Justine Mestichelli Medeiros and Writer/Director Joe Medeiros will be on hand for Q&A following the program.

 This program is free, no registration required.
+Please Note: The film screening is subject to change.

 *Joe Medeiros will present the lecture “The Unthinkable Theft of the Mona Lisa” as part of the International Lecture Series on March 28, 2021 at 4:30pm.
 For information and lecture tickets click here.